cardano-foundation/CIPs/CIP-1694/README.md

 > **Warning** 'Abstain' votes are not included in the "active voting stake".
 >
-> Note that an explicit vote to abstain differs from abstaining from voting.
+> Note that an explicit vote to `Abstain` on a governance action differs from not voting on the governance .
 > Unregistered stake that did not vote behaves like an 'Abstain' vote,
 > while registered stake that did not vote behaves like a 'No' vote.
-> To avoid confusion, we will only use the word 'Abstain' from this point onward to mean an on-chain vote to abstain.
+> To avoid confusion, the word 'Abstain' will be used in this document to mean an on-chain vote to abstain.

 The governance credential witness will trigger the appropriate verifications in the ledger according to the existing `UTxOW` ledger rule
 (i.e. a signature check for verification keys, and a validator execution with a specific vote redeemer and new Plutus script purpose for scripts).